Glass: Types, Properties and Manufacture

 Soda-lime float glass accounts for roughly 90% of all flat glass produced globally.
 Its near-ubiquity in windows, mirrors, picture frames, tabletops, and automotive side and rear glass makes it the most frequently encountered glass class in forensic laboratories.
 Understanding its manufacture is not merely academic: the float process introduces compositional gradients and surface characteristics that affect physical-property measurements.

-The Pilkington float process, commercialised from 1959 by Alastair Pilkington at Pilkington Brothers Ltd in the UK, produces flat glass by pouring a continuous ribbon of molten glass onto a bath of molten tin at approximately 1000 degrees Celsius.
+The Pilkington float process, developed by Alastair Pilkington at Pilkington Brothers Ltd in the UK and commercialised from 1959, produces flat glass by pouring a continuous ribbon of molten glass onto a bath of molten tin at approximately 1000 degrees Celsius.
 The glass spreads under gravity to a naturally equilibrium thickness of about 6-7 mm, floating on the denser tin surface.
 The glass ribbon is then drawn forward through a controlled-temperature gradient, cooling from the molten state through the annealing range (where residual internal stresses are relieved) and finally to room temperature.
 The result is a ribbon of glass with two optically flat surfaces: the tin-side surface (bottom), which picks up a very thin layer of diffused tin, and the air-side surface (top), which remains compositionally pure.

 The tin-surface layer has forensic significance.
 UV fluorescence testing (using a UV lamp at 254 nm) distinguishes the tin side (which fluoresces bluish-white due to tin oxide diffusion into the surface) from the air side (which does not fluoresce).
 This allows the analyst to determine which face of a pane fragment faced downward during manufacture, which may help orient a broken window fragment within a larger fracture pattern.